Need a smoked paprika substitute? We have you covered. These ingredient substitutes and alternatives will get you out of trouble.

-Paprika is a ground spice used in a great variety of recipes.
+Smoked paprika is a ground spice used in a great variety of recipes.
 From fajitas, tomato soups, to shakshuka, it’s commonplace in many of the world’s cuisines.
-It has a beautiful mix of smokiness and spice that that makes it so unique and different to many of the world’s other spices.
+The best smoked paprika has a beautiful mix of smokiness and spice that makes it so unique and different from many of the world’s other spices.

 Chipotle powder contains jalapeño peppers, which is what gives it the earthy tone that makes it such a great alternative.
 It particularly makes a great alternative on grilled meat, but also stews and chili.

 It does however throw in a bit more spice than paprika does, so be sure to be measured when using it.
 Paprika is far more mild and lower down the Scoville Scale than jalapeño, so I’d recommend against using like for like when it comes to quantities (although if you’re like me and enjoy a bit of ‘kick’ to your food then don’t hold back!).
 Try to use only a third of the amount of what a recipe asks for with smoked paprika powder.